RezaMedis/Git/Connect GitHub account with Git using VS Code.md

 Copy the SSH public key:
 	# clip < ~/.ssh/id_ed25519.pub

-This copies your key to the clipboard.
+*This copies your key to the clipboard.

 Add the SSH Key to GitHub:
-Go to Settings > SSH and GPG keys > New SSH key.
+-Go to Settings > SSH and GPG keys > New SSH key.
-Paste the key and save.
+-Paste the key and save.

 ---------------------------------------------------------------------------------------
 Test SSH Configuration
 If you're using SSH (git@github.com:), test the SSH connection:
 	# ssh -T git@github.com

 If it's successful, you’ll see a message similar to: